miriammazzeo95/Bestalumninetwork-NewUser_creation/README.md

    1- check if this is the first application for this email address -> if not, step 2 is skipped

    2- insert the new user/applicant data in the database (Admin Directory), including
-     a_ an automatically "calculated" best alumni address b_ the group to be activated
+     an automatically "calculated" best alumni address,
+     the group to be activated,
-     c_ a random password
+     a random password

    3- inform admin of the process with a summary email